dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/numbers/2-abs-value.md

 $ \boldsymbol{ |a|^2 = a^2 }$

 $a$ has to be either positive, negative, or zero.
-The identity is obviously true when $a=0$ (both side equals zero), so we can consider for the first two cases.
+The identity is obviously true when $a=0$ (both sides equal zero), so we can consider the first two cases.

 1. If $a$ is positive, then
 \begin{align}